-So, Maggie ended up with unlimited cellular data (as opposed to 10 GB), plus she will have the use of her phone in Mexico and the USA, without having to pay international calling charges.
+So, Maggie ended up with unlimited cellular data (as opposed to 10 GB), plus she will have the use of her phone in Canada and the USA, without having to pay international calling charges.
 All this for less than half the price she would pay for a much lesser plan from Canada!
 She did have to pay a one-time $35 activation fee to Verizon.

 Catches with Verizon and Why You Should Use Free Wi-Fi Whenever Possible

 Note: There are a couple of catches that no one tells you about with the Verizon plan.
 When we bought Maggie’s Verizon plan, we thought we were buying an unlimited plan.
 We thought this because it is called “Unlimited”!

 However, it is not really unlimited.
 Although the data is unlimited, it will slow down after you surpass a certain amount of data in one month, which I believe is 22 GB.
 We have never got to that point, so I don’t know how much of an impact the slowdown would have.
 But for that reason, we do continue to use free Wi-Fi whenever we can.

 You might think that 22 GB is plenty for anyone, but once you start to stream videos, you can eat through that in no time.
 We once used 8 GB in one evening, when we thought we were connected to Wi-Fi, but were actually connected to my cellular plan.
 That led to extra charges on my account, just for a few hours of streaming Netflix.